freesouls/face-alignment-at-3000fps/README.md

 ```
 the training starts, you just need to see the output

+### Testing
-4. testing images that have ground truth shapes
+- testing images that have ground truth shapes

 take helen testset for example.
 ```
 ./application test ../example/helen_test_config_images_with_ground_truth.txt
 ```

-5. testing images that do not have ground truth shapes
+- testing images that do not have ground truth shapes

-take helen testset for example, asumming that we do not known the landmarks' annotations.
+take helen testset for example, assuming that we do not known the landmarks' annotations.
 ```
 ./application test ../example/helen_test_config_images_without_ground_truth.txt
 ```

 ##Configure Files Explanation:
-###Image List
+###1.
+Image List
 in `example/` there is a file named `helen_test_images_list_with_ground_truth.txt`, the content is like this:
 ```
 2815405614_1.jpg 2815405614_1.pts